offbyone/ideas/content/old/appreciation/big-damned-grin.md

 slug: big-damned-grin
 status: draft

 Uhm\...
-I don\'t know how to put this without sounding like a total sap, but\...
+I don't know how to put this without sounding like a total sap, but\...

 \[Char\](<http://xraystar.livejournal.com>) is probably the bestest, most wonderful person in the whole world, \_bar none\_.